digideskio/playfuljs-book/building-worlds.md

 This is a book about breathing life into imaginary places.

-Through procedural generation, a programmer can create endless interactive, 3D environments without any background in art, modeling, or animation.
+Procedural generation allows a programmer to create endless interactive, 3D environments without any background in art, modeling, or animation.
 As the size of environments in games, movies, and other media increases, content creators are turning more and more to procedural methods.